johnwcowan/r7rs-work/FuturesCowan.md

 The `future-timeout-exception?` procedure is just `join-timeout-exception?`.

 The implementations of `future-map`, `future-bind` and `future-and-then` should be obvious from their descriptions.
+A future group can be a wrapper around a list so that new futures can be added at any time.